DataONEorg/d1_python/d1_mn_generic/doc/source/setup-local-authn-ca.rst

 MNs that are registered with DataONE must trust the :term:`CILogon` CAs.
 But, for security, CILogon issues certificates that are only valid for 18 hours, and stand-alone nodes do not need to trust CILogon.
-So both stand-alone and registered instances of GMN are set up to also trust a locally generated CA.
-This allows the administrator of the MN to generate long lived certificates that can be used for creating authenticated connections to the MN.
+So both stand-alone and registered instances of GMN are set up to trust a locally generated CA. For stand-alone instances, this is typically the only trusted CA. Registered instances also trust CILogon and DataONE.
+The local CA enables the administrator of the MN to generate long lived certificates that can be used for creating authenticated connections to the MN.
 Common uses for these certificates on both stand-alone and registered GMN instances include enabling automated connections to the MN for performing tasks such as populating the Node with Science Objects.
 In addition, these certificates are used for regular user oriented tasks such as accessing the node via the the DataONE Command Line Client on stand-alone nodes.

 Setting up the local CA